FanboyStudios/PiHole-Wireguard-VPN_on_Oracle-Cloud-Platform-Free-Tier/README.md

+# THIS IS A HUGE WORK IN PROGRESS.
+I'LL NEED TO MAKE SOME EDITS FOR OCP.
+# I DO ALSO PLAN TO SHOWCASE AN EXTRA GUIDE WITHIN THIS REPO FOR IMPLEMENTING THIS AT THE ROUTER.
+# ...
+AS WELL AS SOME NICE LITTLE EXTRA TIDBITS ON CIRCUMVENTING CENSORSHIP.
+# THIS DISCLAIMER WILL BE REMOVED AFTER THE PROJECT IS COMPLETE.

 # Full Tunnel or Split Tunnel IPv6 + IPv4 Wireguard VPN connections to an ad blocking Pi-Hole server, from your Android, iOS, Chrome OS, Linux, macOS, & Windows devices

 <img src="./images/data-privacy-risk.svg" width="125" align="right">